TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 If you want to get there by public transport, take subway line 1 from the city center to Jinjiang Amusement Park Station.
 From there, hop onto the Feng Mei Xian Line from West Meilong Bus Station, and alight at the Fengjing Pailou stop.
 The entire trip should take roughly 1 hour and 20 minutes.

-Image credit: Merlin Entertainments
+Image credit: Trip.com

 Shanghai-exclusive zones

-Parents, there’s a chance to make your theme park trip a little bit educational as well, as Legoland Shanghai has a bunch of exclusive zones inspired by traditional Chinese landmarks and folklore.
+Parents, there’s a chance to make your theme park trip a little bit educational as well, as Legoland Shanghai Resort has a bunch of exclusive zones inspired by traditional Chinese landmarks and folklore.

 In particular, there’ll be a Monkie Kid-themed zone, inspired by the iconic Chinese novel, Journey to the West.
 Here, you’ll be able to spot Lego-ified versions of beloved characters like Sun Wukong.
+A ride you must check out is the Monkie Kid’s Cloud Jumper where you’re whisked on a whip through “treacherous waters”.

 Visitors can also keep a lookout for other park elements modelled after famous landmarks, including a boat tour of a Lego-constructed Jiangnan water town.

-Image credit: 泡泡鱼 via RED
+Image credit: 看不见我 via RED

 Before you leave, make sure to snap a pic with the gigantic 26m-tall Lego Minifigure as well, which also happens to be the world’s largest.

-Visit Legoland Shanghai Resort this summer
+Visit Legoland Shanghai Resort on your next trip

 More theme parks in China: